JohnVictorCouto/sea-level-analysis/README.md

 # Sea Level Predictor

-This is the boilerplate for the Sea Level Predictor project.
+This is the repository for the Sea Level Predictor project.
 Instructions for the project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/sea-level-predictor

 # Data Source